vikrampawar/stories/pages/AtThePark.md

 When Andagamma is in this mood and giving him looks, she reminds Takkarram of the extraordinarily fearsome goddess whose poster Takkarram has grown up seeing everyday.

-God knows how this goddess looks in real life, but the portrayal of this particular goddess by the poster makers is literally breathtaking.
+God knows how this goddess looks in real life, but the portrayal of this particular deity by the poster makers is literally breathtaking.
 It would be really interesting to see the reaction of this goddess if she were to descend down to earth and see her fantastical portrayals.
 Unfortunately that may not be possible any time soon.